pfink/openhab2-flicbutton/README.md

 ## License

-The code within this repository is released under Eclipse Publice License 1.0.
-Nevertheless, the released .jar contains the (compiled) java clientlib for flicd by Shortcut Labs (which was excluded from this repositories source files).
-For this java clientlib, Shortcut Labs made 2 statements regarding licensing [here](https://github.com/50ButtonsEach/fliclib-linux-hci/issues/35):
+The source code within this repository is released under Eclipse Publice License 1.0.
+Please be aware that the binary (.jar) releases may also contain software by other vendors which is not EPL-licensed.

-1. `Basically, you may use examples and libraries in any way you wish as long as the purpose is to interact with our Flic buttons.`
-1. `Yes you can redistribute them in a .deb, or any other way you like.`